 Hydrogen power is the next stage of sustainable development for electrics, by extending range significantly for passenger vehicles and making the practical operation of long range heavy goods vehicles possible.
 But what about when a fuel cell breaks down?
 Roadside recovery will take you to the nearest garage for a conventional FCEV, but with the SmartNet™ Universal system, you can have a replacement fitted in a couple of minutes and be back on your way.

-Hydrogen is gathering support as a potential replacement for fossil-based fuels such as petroleum, diesel, coal, oil, and natural gas.
+Hydrogen is gathering support as a potential replacement for fossil-based fuels such as petroleum, diesel, coal, oil, and natural gas - that are subsidised.
 But there is as yet little in the way of an infrastructure - which may be seen as a good thing - to be able re-think ways of accommodating both hydrogen and battery vehicles during what is soon to become an intense transitional phase as we close in on 2030, and before too much is invested by competing parties (Lithium Vs HFC), rather than looking to cooperate with one another.

 Battery and HFC OEMs working alongside each other to provide a solution to infrastructure insecurity makes a lot of sense.